 Addiction Worker

-By becoming an accredited Addiction Worker with ACI, you align yourself with Ireland’s leading accreditation body in the addiction sector, recognised by the HSE and other key organisations.
-You’ll join a network of professionals committed to upholding ethical and responsible standards in addiction services, ensuring the well-being and safety of those who seek your support.
+By becoming an accredited Addiction Worker with ACI, you align yourself with Ireland’s leading accreditation body in the addiction sector, recognised by the HSE and all government-funded drug and alcohol services.
+You’ll join a network of professionals committed to upholding ethical and responsible standards in addiction services, ensuring the well-being and safety of those seeking your support.

-As an Addiction Worker Member, you’ll have access to a variety of benefits, resources, CPD, and networking opportunities to support your professional development.
+As an Addiction Worker Member, you’ll have access to a variety of benefits, resources, continuing professional development (CPD), and networking opportunities to support your professional growth.

 This accreditation is designed for individuals who have successfully completed a relevant QQI Level 5 qualification or above.